christianityorigins/website/books/_posts/2024-08-13-on-the-origins-of-christianity.md

 *   Apollonius of Tyana.
 *   Emperor Vespasian (See: Caesar's Messiah (2005) by Joseph Atwill)

+Making sense of this:

+The Galatians of Anatolia were Celtic \[[link](https://en.wikipedia.org/wiki/Galatians_(people))\].
+A member of this Anatolian family was Amyntas, King of Galatia.
+The Celtic religion was Druidism, and the Druids worshipped a diety called Esus/Esos/Hesus/Aisus \[[link](https://en.wikipedia.org/wiki/Esus)\] who was the Celtic equivilent of Dyeus Pter/Zeus/I(J)upiter.
+So, it is likely that this aristocratic family was Celtic, therefore, I have come up with two likely origins of the 'Jesus' name: 1)Julius Caesar aka Asander took on the Esus title, or 2)Julius Caesar aka Asander took on the title Iupiter-Zeus shortened to I-Zeus and then Iesus, and the rest of the family (Izates and Isa) followed this custom.

 One name that shows up in the family trees of all the people listed above is Simon Boethus who I identify as (king/Tetrarch) Ptolemy (Alexander) bar Menneus aka Simon Magus.
 The name Boethus comes from Sabazios which is a translation of Zeus (Jupiter to the Romans) in the dialect and tradition of Phrygians and Thracians of Anatolia.
 Sabazius is related to the Saba/Sheba root meaning seven, rest, sated etc. and Jupiter-Sabazius is a Semitic or Semitized form of Jupiter, i.e. Turkish Judaism (the day of Sabbath was a festival of Sabazius (Plutarch (Symp. iv.
 6)).
 Also, I(J)upiter was also called Jove or Iove to the Romans.
 The Latin pronunciation of Iove would have been Yoh-Way, i.e Yahweh/Yhwh, so Jove Sabazios became conflated with Yahweh Saboath the god of the hebrew bible.
-Also, from Sabazios you get Zebedaios, sons of Zebedee).
+Also, from Sabazios you get Zebedaios, sons of Zebedee.
+Judaism is a bastardized version of Turkish Druidism, filtered through this imperial cult and the Alexandrian School (Plato)).
 Ma'nu is likely a diminutive of Menneus and then Manu-Sabazios becomes Monobazus which becomes 'Bazus' or 'Bar Izates' shortened to 'baYZTus' (or bar YZT) through frequent oral repetition which becomes 'bOETHus'.
 The name Simon probably denoted that he was of the tribe of Simon/Simeon which was one of the twelve tribes of Israel.
 He was likely also Simon the Essene the founder of the Essene sect and Simon Peter in the bible (the term 'Peter' is derived from the Latin 'Pater' meaning 'father', denoting the Essene High Priest.
 The Essenes called themselves 'the Sons of Zadok' and Simon was the heir of the Zadokite High Priest dynasty).
 His daughter Mariamne Boethus was the fifth wife of King Herod and this line produced the Flavian emperors.
 He was the uncle of Jesus ben Fabus, father-in-law of Jesus ben Gamla/Gamaliel aka King Izas Monobazus (the Talmud (Bereshit Rabbah 46:10) calls Izates and Monobazus the "Sons of Ptolemy"), and I identify Juba II as Alexander (son of King Herod) below which makes him the grandson of Simon Boethus, and he was the great-grandfather of Antipater III's son.
 Apollonius of Tyana was likely also Paul the Apostle who was Saulus ben Antipater who was the son of Antipater III making him Simon's great-great-grandson and he was the great-great-great-grandfather of Vespasian.

 Ptolemy Menneus/Simon Boethus's son was named Philippion who I believe is a good candidate for Philip II Philoromaios and also Tiridates II of Parthia or Arsaces Philoromaios.
 Arsaces was the brother of Dynamis \[[link](https://www.geni.com/people/Tiridates-II-king-of-Parthia/6000000019000945876)\].
 So, Simon Boethus/Magus/Ptolemy (Alexander) bar Menneus, et.al., were the aliases of Ptolemy X Alexander I and Marriamme Boethus was another of Cleopatra's regional aliases?